We cracked it! Waste-to-Energy heat pumps.

 Recovering heat when the scrubbing temperature is below the district heating temperature requires a heat pump, which recovers the heat by means of a cold circuit – the reverse of a refrigerator.
 This process, the fourth step, is usually highly energy-intensive and thus results in considerable electricity loss.

-But Tore Hulgaard and his colleagues figured that if you built the turbine system to extract the steam from the middle of it, where the temperature is still just enough to drive the heat pump, less electricity would be lost.
+But my colleagues and I figured that if you built the turbine system to extract the steam from the middle of it, where the temperature is still just enough to drive the heat pump, less electricity would be lost.

 These facts and figures convinced the owners of Amager Bakke, a waste-to-energy plant currently under construction in Copenhagen.
 They installed Ramboll’s system earlier this year, and other waste-to-energy plants are following suit.